 You have what's known as calcified or crystallized intelligence.

-You're maybe very, very, very, very uh detailed knowledge about specific subjects and able to put things together greatly, but it's difficult for you to learn.
+You're maybe very, very, very, very detailed knowledge about specific subjects and able to put things together greatly, but it's difficult for you to learn.

-Um so and it's just the way it is.
+And it's just the way it is.

-The flexibility of thinking that is required to uh take us forward is uh within the young people, the um uh so the power structure now, their thinking is not going to succeed in getting us right there.
+So the power structure now, their thinking is not going to succeed in getting us right there.

-But some of these the people that they've hired are actually making plans now, a giant conspiracy, if you will, to shovel us towards sci-fi world, and they're they're trying to get some percentage of us to identify with this vision such that we will work towards it.
+But some of these, the people that they've hired are actually making plans now, a giant conspiracy, if you will, to shovel us towards sci-fi world.

 Now, what's interesting about this, I mean, there's tons of stuff that's interesting about it.

-And they may indeed have to do that if we get to an understanding that so much of our systems are broken, and we start seeing places like um in very large metropolitan areas start devolving into Mad Max world.
+And they may indeed have to do that if we get to an understanding that so much of our systems are broken.

 I'm all whipped up about all of this.

-I'm gonna be active and engaged.
+I'm going to be active and engaged.

-Uh, and I'm really pissed, uh, very, very irritated.
+And I'm really pissed, very, very irritated.

-Okay, that the powers that be are not prepared for civilization to be broken.
+That the powers that be are not prepared for civilization to be broken.

-The powers that be are as flummoxed as by this as everybody else, and we'll soon see the degradation of the Church of Rome, the cult of Rome, the royal families, the Tavistock Institute, all of these things are just gonna go as the as we go forward.
+The powers that be are as flummoxed by this as everybody else and will soon see the degradation of the Church of Rome, the cult of Rome, the royal families, the Tavistock Institute, all of these things.

 There's always huge amounts of resistance to that.

-There's always an explosion of activity after the lockdowns are end, frequently resulting in revolutionary kind of activities, especially when you've got an exposed enemy that's going to be labeled as being part of the bioweapon that caused all of this stuff, but also they can't exist in the in the uh breakdown of civilization in a non-lockdown fashion.
+There's always an explosion of activity after the lockdowns end, frequently resulting in revolutionary kind of activities, especially when you've got an exposed enemy that's going to be labeled as being part of the bioweapon that caused all of this stuff.

-And so they're they're toast either way.
+And so they're toast either way.

 They're totally gone.

-And it's up to the newer generations to take us into sci-fi world as they may invent it, but you've got to remember you've got the ultimate conspiracy, which is there's people in little holes in the ground sitting over desks with computers right this minute, trying to plan out this sort of progression to get you to a sci-fi world with them still on top.
+But you've got to remember, you've got the ultimate conspiracy, which is there's people in little holes in the ground sitting over desks with computers right this minute trying to plan out this sort of progression to get you to a sci-fi world with them still on top and that's the goal they want to still be on top so anyway um so so there's really the conspiracy world and uh david icke is correct about a lot of the conspiracy shit but he's totally wrong about what's going to happen

-Uh, as it becomes more and more labeled that this is a bioweapon, that's an inevitability because they were the ones who let it out.
+As it becomes more and more labeled that this is a bioweapon, that's an inevitability because they were the ones who let it out.

 Never mind all of that.

-Uh NATO involved, never mind all of that.
+NATO involved, never mind all of that.

-Uh go and look at George Webb's videos.
+Go and look at George Webb's videos.

-Um, so anyway, this is where we're at.
+So anyway, this is where we're at.

-Uh it's gonna be really interesting.
+It's going to be really interesting.

 We have to recreate everything.

-We're gonna, it took us 50 years to move most of our manufacturing capacities to China.
+It took us 50 years to move most of our manufacturing capacities to China.

-Uh they're trying to say that we have to recreate manufacturing facilities to this extent or greater within 18 years.
+They're trying to say that we have to recreate manufacturing facilities to this extent or greater within 18 years.

-So we're way the hell back here at the moment, and in order to get even to 18 years into sci-fi world, we've got giant strides we've gotta take.
+And in order to get even to 18 years into sci-fi world, we've got giant strides we've got to take.

 So it won't be robotics because we don't have anybody to make the robots.